jannecederberg/jannecederberg.github.io/_posts/2015-10-21-our-deepest-fear-is-not-that-we-are-inadequate.md

 The quote has been used (with slight variations) for example in several movies, including [Invictus](http://www.imdb.com/title/tt1057500/) (2009) and [Coach Carter](http://www.imdb.com/title/tt0393162/) (2005), both of which I would warmly recommend.

 So in summary, don't let circumstances or preconceived notions of others dictate what you can do or who you can be.
-You're awesome, don't forget that :)
+You're awesome :)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8jhcxOhIMAQ" frameborder="0" allowfullscreen></iframe>